Simplified NFTs for every artist

 Issue 1 - Iteration and UI update

-Issue 2 (High Priority): The onboarding screen was too confusing for the user.
-Too much cognitive load.
+Issue 2 (High Priority): The onboarding screen was too overwhelming for users, causing too much cognitive load.

 Issue 2 - Original Prototype